-The cause of otosclerosis is unknown.
-However, there is some evidence that it may be passed down through families.
+The exact cause of otosclerosis is unknown.
+It may be passed down through families.

-Otosclerosis is the most frequent cause of middle ear hearing loss in young adults.
+Otosclerosis is the most common cause of middle ear hearing loss in young adults.
 It typically begins in early to mid-adulthood.
 It is more common in women than in men.
-The condition usually affects both ears.
+The condition may affect one or both ears.

-A special imaging test of the head called a temporal-bone CT may be used to rule out other causes of hearing loss.
+A special imaging test of the head called a temporal-bone CT may be used to look for other causes of hearing loss.

 Otosclerosis may slowly get worse.
-The condition may not require treatment until you having severe hearing problems.
+The condition may not need to be treated until you have more serious hearing problems.

 A hearing aid may be used to treat the hearing loss.
-This will not cure or prevent hearing loss from getting worse, but may help relieve some of the symptoms.
+This will not cure or prevent hearing loss from getting worse, but it may help with symptoms.

 To reduce the risk of complications after surgery: